Yassin Moutaouakil: Club career

-Early career
+Châteauroux

 Moutaouakil was born in Nice.
 He began his career at Ligue 2 club Châteauroux, making his debut for the senior team in the 2004–05 season.
 In his time with Châteauroux, Moutaouakil made 36 appearances, including one appearance in the 2004–05 UEFA Cup.

-Charlton
+Charlton Athletic

 On 20 June 2007, he signed a four-year contract with Charlton Athletic for a fee of about €600,000, following reported interest from Everton, Aston Villa, Rangers, Celtic and Lazio.
 Shortly after joining Charlton, he soon suffered an ankle injury.
 Moutaouakil failed to settle in the side.
 Charlton Athletic released their season's squad numbers on 5 August, with no number being allocated to either Moutaouakil or teammate Martin Christensen.

 Over the 2009 summer break, Moutaouakil joined Portsmouth on a trial basis.
 He played in a number of pre season friendlies but did not join permanently.
 Moutaouakil was also linked with a return to France by joining Le Havre on loan but that also didn't happen.

+Motherwell (loan)

 On the last day of the UK summer transfer window, Moutaouakil joined Motherwell on a six-month loan deal.
 After joining Motherwell, Moutaouakil revealed that Rangers defender Madjid Bougherra had convinced him to join a Scottish club.
 However, on 2 January 2010, he returned to Charlton Athletic after three-and-a-half months at Fir Park.
 On 4 June 2010, the club announced that Moutaouakil's contract had been mutually terminated.